uNetworking/uWebSockets/misc/READMORE.md

 Performance wise you can expect to outperform, or equal, just about anything similar out there, that's the fundamental goal of the project.
 I can show small-message cases where µWS **with SSL** significantly outperforms the fastest Golang servers running **non-SSL**.
 You get the SSL for free in a sense (shown to be true for messaging with up to 4 kB per message).

 We've [openly presented](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23) detailed cases where a single Raspberry Pi 4 can serve more than 100k very active TLS 1.3 WebSockets, simultaneously, with excellent stability.
 This is entirely impossible with the vast majority of alternative solutions.
 Most solutions cramp up and become unreliable at a tiny fraction of this load, on such a limited hardware.
+We also have measurements where we [serve 12x the HTTP requests per second](https://levelup.gitconnected.com/serving-100k-requests-second-from-a-fanless-raspberry-pi-4-over-ethernet-fdd2c2e05a1e) as compared to Node.js.

 ### Simple to use
 Another goal of the project is minimalism, simplicity and elegance.
 Design wise it follows an ExpressJS-like interface where you attach callbacks to different URL routes.
 This way you can easily build complete REST/WebSocket services in a few lines of code.

-Boilerplate logic like heartbeat timeouts, backpressure handling, ping/pong and other annoyances are handled efficiently and easily.
+Boilerplate logic like heartbeat timeouts, backpressure handling, ping/pong and other annoyances are handled efficiently and easily by the library itself.
 You write business logic, the library handles the protocol(s).

 The project is async only and runs local to one thread.
 You scale it as individual threads much like Node.js scales as individual processes.
 That is, the implementation only sees a single thread and is not thread-safe.
 There are simple ways to do threading via async delegates though, if you really need to.